ThomasMeissnerDS/BlueCast/README.md

 with the following features:

 * automatic feature type detection and casting
+* automatic DataFrame schema detection: checks if unseen data has new or missing columns
 * categorical feature encoding
 * datetime feature encoding
 * automated GPU availability check and usage for Xgboost